erdpabustan/tala_atm/README.md

 ## Features
 ### 1. Balance
 Option to show the current balance of the account

 ### 2. Deposit
 Option that allows the user to deposit money to the account

 ### 3. Withdrawal
 Option that allows the user to withdraw money to the account

 ### 4. Quit
 Exits the program

 ### 5. Menu
 Shows the common available menu options

 ### 6. Status
 Shows current state of various transactions and is hidden from the menu options.
 This is mainly used to check the various variables used during the session.

+## Test Coverage
+Test cases are outlined in tests.txt